GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Introduction

 \section{Introduction}

-Granger causality (GC)~\cite{granger1969investigating} is a versatile and popular framework that exploits ``the arrow of time'' to detect causal relationships in timeseries data~\cite{roebroeck2005mapping,zhang2011climate}.
+Granger causality (GC)~\citep{granger1969investigating} is a versatile and popular framework that exploits ``the arrow of time'' to detect causal relations in timeseries data~\citep{roebroeck2005mapping,zhang2011climate}.
+In GC, we test whether past values of one time series predict the future values of another series (i.e., forecasting), which allows us to infer causal relationships.
 Despite its popularity, current implementations of GC are only well-suited for densely and uniformly sampled timeseries data from one system at a time.
-Thus, they are not designed for longitudinal studies, involving multiple systems (e.g., individuals).
-Although one could infer a causal graph for each individual and aggregate the graphs across individuals, this approach is untenable in many longitudinal studies where each individual only has a few observations, making the inference of each causal graph inaccurate or impossible.
+They are not designed for the longitudinal setup involving multiple systems (e.g., subjects), which are common in medical imaging.
+Although one could infer a causal graph for each subject and aggregate the graphs across subjects, this approach is untenable in many longitudinal studies in medicine where each subject only has a few observations, making the inference of each causal graph inaccurate.

-Constraint-based methods such as PC or FCI~\cite{spirtes2000causation}, which rely on independent samples and conditional independence tests, are also commonly used for causal discovery.
-These methods would use one observation per individual and thus is not designed to detect causal relationships reflected in temporal dynamics.
-Hence, we believe there is a lack of methods for causal discovery in longitudinal studies that consist of multiple individuals with sparse observations.
+Constraint-based methods such as PC or FCI~\citep{spirtes2000causation}, which rely on independent samples and conditional independence tests, are also commonly used for causal discovery.
+These methods would use one observation per subject and thus are not designed to detect causal relations reflected in temporal dynamics.
+We believe there is a lack of methods for causal discovery in longitudinal studies that consist of multiple subjects with sparse observations.

+Longitudinal imaging studies typically track several variables simultaneously.
+Thus, applying causal discovery to longitudinal studies can be challenging because of the large number of variables involved and the complex (nonlinear) relationships between variables.
+Nonlinear GC methods (e.g.\ those based on non-parametric methods~\citep{su2007consistent,marinazzo2008kernel}) do not scale to large number of variables~\citep{eichler2012causal}.
+Similarly, existing GC tests that use neural networks to infer nonlinear dynamics~\citep{tank2021neural,nauta2019causal,khanna2020economy} also face scalability issues.
+On the other hand, using linear GC to infer nonlinear relationships can be fast but may produce wrong results~\citep{li2018causal}.